 This function allows you to specify an attribute table that is used to symbolize a single-band mosaic dataset or raster dataset.
-Use this function when you want to present imagery that has undergone classification into categories, such as land cover, land use, risk factors, or temperature ranges.
+Use this function to present imagery that has undergone classification into categories, such as land cover, land use, risk factors, or temperature ranges.

 - You can assign an existing attribute table with your color scheme, or you can create a new color attribute table.